Trump on Puerto Rico debt: 'We will have to wipe that out'

 White House officials didn't immediately respond to requests to further explain the president's comments.

+Trump, who has plenty of bankruptcy experience from his business career, could try to bring the various parties to the bargaining table to reach a deal.

+"Puerto Rico cannot go forward with all of this litigation hanging over it," Long said last week.

--- Dan Merica and Steve Brusk contributed to this report.
+--Dan Merica and Steve Brusk contributed to this report.